Hypergene/kolada/README.rst

 The municipal data contains KPIs for the Swedish kommuner and landsting, there are about 3500 KPIs within the database.
-On organizational unit level the data is less comprehensive, but there are still quite a few KPI on this level.
+On organizational unit level the data is less comprehensive, but there are still quite a few KPIs on this level.
 Each KPI is currently measured once a year, and the data may be divided by gender.
 I.e. for each KPI there may be at most three values, based on gender being female, male and a total.